 1) Optimization of the forming process.

-Stretching and forming are the commonly used forming process of stamping parts.
+Stretching and forming are common forming processes used for stamping parts.

-Some structural parts with simple shapes and small undulating characteristics adopt the blanking forming process, and the material utilization rate will be significantly improved.
+However, some structural parts with simple shapes and small undulating characteristics can use the blanking forming process, which significantly improves material utilization rates.

 Fig. 1 Mold of stamping part

-As shown in Figure 2, the material utilization rate of the drawing process is 59.1%.
+As illustrated in Figure 2, the drawing process has a material utilization rate of 59.1%.

-The forming process can also be completed in three sequences, strip blanking → forming → shaping + punching, but the material utilization rate of stamping parts is increased to 65.9%.
+The forming process also involves three sequences: strip blanking → forming → shaping + punching, but it boasts a higher material utilization rate of 65.9% for stamping parts.

-Therefore, when the quality of the stamping parts meets the use requirements, the blanking forming process is preferred, which can effectively improve the material utilization rate and reduce the stamping production cost.
+Therefore, if the stamping parts’ quality meets usage requirements, the blanking forming process is preferred.
+This process can effectively enhance the material utilization rate and reduce the stamping production cost.